Jinglemisk/farkle/README.md

-# Farkle - Multiplayer Dice Game
+# Farkle - Dice Game

-A real-time multiplayer dice game built with React, TypeScript, Socket.io, and Express.
+A real-time multiplayer and singleplayer dice game built with React, TypeScript, Socket.io, and Express.
 Farkle is a classic dice game where players roll dice, score points based on combinations, and compete to reach the winning score first.

 ## What is Farkle?